 Expectations kill.
 They shatter relationships.
-They destroy our self-esteem.
-They crush our hopes and dreams.
+Destroy our self-esteem.
+Crush our hopes and dreams.
 We have been brainwashed by perfectionism and maybe it’s time for some of us to take a chill pill.

 God’s Word tells us something different.
 It gives us the cure.

 God’s way is perfect.
 We need to keep our eyes gazed on Him.
 In Him, we find the answer…He is perfect and flawless.
 When we turn our focus upward rather than inward, our view of the world is changed.
 We no longer place unrealistic expectations on others and ourselves.
-We find our rest in Him.
-We no longer listen to the voice saying, “You are not good enough.”
-Instead, we hear God whisper, “I love you just the way you are!”
+Instead, we find our rest in Him.
+Also, we no longer listen to the voice saying, “You are not good enough.”
+Moreover, we hear God whisper, “I love you just the way you are!”

 Let it go.
 Let go of this idea of living the perfect life.
 Give yourself freedom.
 You don’t have to have all the toys put away and everything in perfect order.
 Be realistic.